 - Do not store pesticides with or near food, medicine, cleaning supplies, fertilizers, seed, or animal feed.

-- Do not keep gasoline, kerosene, or other combustible materials with the pesticides.
+- Do not keep gasoline, kerosene, or other combustible materials with pesticides.

-- Make sure pesticides are not kept near operations which present a fire hazard, such as burning and welding.
+- Make sure pesticides are not kept near operations that present a fire hazard, such as burning and welding.

 - Do not leave any pesticide container in full sun or next to a heater.

 - Store pesticides on metal shelves with a lip or on wood shelves covered with plastic or chemically-resistant epoxy paint.
 Leak-proof plastic trays on shelves work well.
 Do not store pesticides on the floor.
 Use pallets under large containers/bags.

 - Keep the storage area neat and clean at all times.
 Keep the area free of debris such as waste paper, rags, or used cardboard boxes, which may provide an ignition source.
 Clean up any spills immediately.

 - Store dry formulations on the highest shelves.
 Store liquids and glass containers on the lowest level.
 This will prevent contamination in case a liquid container leaks.